-ApplicationIn this lesson, students will be engaged in the higher order thinking skills of application, synthesis, and evaluation as they problem solve to modify and design potential.
+ApplicationIn this lesson, students will be engaged in the higher order thinking skills of application as they problem solve to modify and design potential.

-EvaluationIn this lesson, students will be engaged in the higher order thinking skills of application, synthesizing, and evaluation as they problem solve to modify and design potential.
+EvaluationIn this lesson, students will be engaged in the higher order thinking skills of evaluation as they problem solve to modify and design potential.

 - At the end of the brainstorming period, reconvene the class.
 Say: “You will now share your solutions with a partner.
 As your partner is sharing, you will be evaluating their proposed solutions based on how well they meet certain criteria: Does the idea help solve the problem, and is it realistic?
 You will also look at two constraints.
 Constraints are limits that must be considered when designing a solution to a problem.
 The constraints that we will look at are the cost of the solution and the idea that the solution can’t create new challenges that are bigger than the problem we’re trying to solve.
 Partner A will go first.
 While partner A shares, partner B will be thinking if the solution answers our four questions.
 You will then switch, and partner B will present.”
 Put students into pairs and pass out the Wyoming Energy Questions sheets.
 Students will have 10 minutes to share both sets of solutions.
 Once 5 minutes have passed, say: “If partner A has not yet finished, please wrap up, so partner B can begin.”
 After both students have shared, give them a few minutes to discuss which of their proposed solutions they think is most likely to solve the challenge.

-EvaluationIn this lesson, students will be engaged in the higher order thinking skills of synthesizing, and evaluation as they problem solve to modify and design potential solutions.
+EvaluationIn this lesson, students will be engaged in the higher order thinking skills of evaluation as they problem solve to modify and design potential solutions.

 - At the end of the 10 minutes, reconvene the class.
 Call on the students you selected to share their original solution and how they improved it.
 Collect all students’ sheets as an assessment to check students’ understanding.